myappsngames/SNHU-CS210_Programming-Languages/README.md

 # SNHU CS-210 Project Three (Item Tracker Program)
 This project is the third and final project for the CS 210 Programming Languages course at SNHU.
 The project is an item-tracking program that analyzes text records The Corner Grocer (grocery store) generates throughout the day providing information on how often items are purchased.

+# Reflection
-* Summarize the project and what problem it was solving.
+### Summarize the project and what problem it was solving.
   * The C++ grocery item project solves the problem of manually tracking grocery item frequencies.
 Manually keeping track of frequently purchased grocery items can be cumbersome and can also lead to inaccuracies and inefficiencies.
 The GroceryTracker class provides a solution by reading a grocery data file, analyzing that file, and storing the frequency of each grocery item in a std::map.
 The GroceryTracker class offers functionalities like searching for a specific grocery item and displaying their frequencies, printing a complete list of items and their corresponding frequencies, and saving the complete list of data in a .dat file.

-* What did you do particularly well?
+### What did you do particularly well?
   * I was able to understand the problem and accurately grasp the challenge of manually tracking grocery item frequencies and the desired functionalities of the GroceryTracker class.
 I also effectively utilized C++ features like classes, std::map, file I/O, and basic error handling to create a functional program.

-* Where could you enhance your code?
+### Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?
   * More robust error handling:
     * The current error handling does not catch potential exceptions during file operations.
 Adding robust error handling will provide more informative error messages to the user.
   * Input validation for handling strings: